 We want to heighten environmental awareness and responsibility amongst our colleagues, audiences and societies.
 We aim to do this through our platforms, collaborations and partnerships.

-When it comes to our own business, we apply the precautionary principle when assessing the environmental and health impacts of our operations.
-We do not operate any businesses in Sweden that require separate environmental reporting or licensing.
+When it comes to our business, we apply the precautionary principle when assessing the environmental and health impacts of our operations.
+We don’t operate any businesses in Sweden that require separate environmental reporting or licensing.
 However, we report on and monitor our carbon footprint and energy consumption to help us minimise our impact.
-As most of our emissions come from air travel, we encourage our staff to travel smarter while offering tools that enable them to travel less.
-It is also important to us that we work with responsible suppliers.
-This is why our pay-TV business Viasat, for example, ensures that its set-top-boxes are free of conflict minerals.
+As most of our emissions come from air travel, we encourage our employees to travel smarter while offering tools that enable them to travel less.
+It’s also important to us that we work with responsible suppliers.
+This is why our pay-TV business Viasat, for example, ensures that its set-top boxes are free of conflict minerals.

-The integration of our MTGx businesses adds a new dimension to our environmental work.
-Several of these companies produce live events and festivals on a global scale, and we will work to integrate these activities into our future environmental strategy and reporting.
+The integration of our gaming and esports companies is still a work in progress, as it adds a new dimension to our environmental work.
+Because our esports companies produce live events and festivals on a global scale, it is our ambition to integrate these activities into our future environmental strategy and reporting.

 At MTG, we keep track of our carbon footprint and encourage everyone across all our businesses to think and act green.
 We want our offices to be as energy efficient as possible, while we aim to provide our people with tools that reduce unnecessary travel.

 In 2018, our overall energy consumption decreased by 22%.
 The main factor here is the exclusion of energy-intensive entities, such as our divested Baltic operations from the data.
 In addition, meter readings in our Stockholm office have been improved (and in some cases corrected).